barionleg/ANTs_wiki/How-does-ANTs-handle-qform-and-sform-in-NIFTI-1-images?.md

 ---

 The text below describes the previous ITK behavior, which was similar but preferred to read the qform if it was present.
+The text below is valid for ANTs 2.3.x.
 On output, the transform was written to the qform, and the sform was set to zeros.

+Before ANTs 2.3.0, qform was still used on input, but the sform was set in the output to be identical to the qform.

-# ITK NIFTI I/O for ANTs 2.3.4 and earlier
+# ITK NIFTI I/O for ANTs 2.3.[0-4]